 Yeah, it’s halftime America and our second half is about to begin.

-1. A speech does not have to be long to be effective.
 In a previous post in which I analyzed the Gettysburg Address, I noted that Lincoln’s speech was only 272 words.
 Eastwood’s is on par with that, coming in at 247 words.
-I’m not suggesting that Clint Eastwood’s speech is on the same level as Abraham Lincoln’s; however, I am saying that a few well chosen words can have a much greater impact that many poorly chosen words.
+I’m not suggesting that “Halftime in America” is on the same level as Abraham Lincoln’s speech; however, I am saying that a few well chosen words can have a much greater impact that many poorly chosen words.

 (a) Metaphor: “It’s half time in America”; “The fog of division, discord and blame”; “This country can’t be knocked out with one punch”.